Family holiday ideas

 16. Morocco also works really well for older kids.
 It’s only a short flight from the UK and great value.
 This family favourite combines the Essaouira coast, the Atlas Mountains and Marrakech.
 On the coast, Rebali Riads is a popular place to stay for families.

 17. Thailand is a wonderful introduction to Asia, and Thai people adore children.
 Adventures galore await – you could head to the Southern Beaches and Jungle or to Northern Thailand with village bike rides, hill tribe encounters, river rafting and a hot air balloon ride.

 * See more family adventure holidays.

 Long haul family beach holiday holidays

-1. Antigua is a great island for families with tot-friendly beaches and great all-inclusive hotels including the Verandah Resort & Spa, which is set in 30 acres of beaches and gardens and offers free watersports, children’s playgrounds and a great gym and spa for mum and dad.
+1. Antigua is a great island for families, with tot-friendly beaches and great all-inclusive hotels including the Verandah Resort & Spa, which is set in 30 acres of beaches and gardens and offers free watersports, children’s playgrounds and a great gym and spa for mum and dad.

 4. Mauritius is a great beach destination with superb luxury hotels and no jet lag, which makes it ideal for young children.
-The Residence Mauritius has an amazing kids club and special offers including free children’s rooms and VIP upgrades.
-For all-inclusive Mauritius, we recommend Beachcomber Hotels which have free kids clubs.
+The Residence Mauritius has an amazing kids club and special offers including free children’s rooms and upgrades.
+For all-inclusive Mauritius, I recommend Beachcomber Hotels which have free kids clubs.
 Check out Le Victoria which has two-bedroom family apartments.

 Try our family holiday quiz

-If you’re still not sure where to take the kids on holiday, why not try our family holiday quiz.
+If you’re still not sure where to take the kids on holiday, why not try this family holiday quiz.
 Answer 10 fun questions like the one below and we’ll tell you what kind of travellers you are, and give you a list of personalised recommendations.
 Try the quiz now.